About Jansen de Vries Syndrome

 About JdVS and the PPM1D Gene

-The gene implicated in Jansen de Vries Syndrome (JdVS) is located on the 17th chromosome (specific location: 17q23.2) and has 6 exons.
-Exons are portions of the gene that code for proteins.
-Individuals with JdVS have variants/miscodings on the 5th and/or 6th exon of the PPM1D gene that result in a shortened (truncated) protein.
+The gene implicated in JdVS is located on chromosome 17 at 17q23.2 and has 6 exons.
+Individuals with JdVS have variants in exon 5 and/or 6 of the PPM1D gene that result in a shortened, or truncated, protein.

 Facilitating Success